andreoliwa/nitpick/docs/cli.rst

 2. It tries to preserve the comments and the formatting of the original file.
 3. Some changes still have to be done manually; Nitpick_ cannot guess how to make certain changes automatically.
-4. On the CLI, the "apply mode" is the default: changes to files will be made automatically, when possible.
+4. Run ``nitpick fix`` to modify files directly, or ``nitpick check`` to only display the violations.
 5. The flake8_ plugin only checks the files and doesn't make changes.
-This is the default for now; once the CLI becomes more stable, the "apply mode" will become the default.
+This is the default for now; once the CLI becomes more stable, the "fix mode" will become the default.
 6. The output format aims to follow `pycodestyle (pep8) default output format <https://github.com/PyCQA/pycodestyle/blob/master/pycodestyle.py#L108>`_.

 If you use Git, you can review the files before committing.